florinhegedus/computational-neuroscience/module1/introduction/introduction.md

 # Introduction to Computational Neuroscience

-## Understanding Our Universe
-- **Universe Misconception:** Traditional view vs. the real universe inside our skull.
-- **Brain Functionality:** The brain, a three-pound mass of tissue, allows us to perceive the world and universe, think, feel, act, and be human.
-It enables speech, listening, and even the decision to skip boring parts of a lecture.

 ## Course Overview
 This course will explore how to understand the brain using computational models.
 We will cover three types of computational models: